 How can pregnancy massage help?

-- Reduces back pain and eases any muscle tension and aches
+- reduce back pain and eases any muscle tension and aches

-- Stimulates the release of pain relieving endorphins which help to relieve stress, reduce pain and aid relaxation
+- stimulate the release of pain relieving endorphins which help to relieve stress, reduce pain and aid relaxation

-Each pregnancy massage is tailored to your individual needs.
-Different positions can be used, such as lying on your side, supported with plenty of cushions or sitting, or leaning forwards on a chair, to ensure you are safe and comfortable throughout the massage.
+All pregnancy massages are tailored to an individual’s needs.
+Different positions can be used, such as lying on your side being supported with plenty of cushions or sitting, leaning forwards on a chair, to ensure you are safe and comfortable throughout the massage.

 Some women find continuing to have massage once the baby is born, can offer a chance for some precious relaxation and may help with restoring and rebalancing the body after labour.
-Post-natal massage is available at Spire Dunedin Physiotherapy as soon as you feel ready
+Post natal massage is available as soon as you feel ready.

 Many massage therapists do not recommend massage in the first trimester.
-Women with certain health conditions may not be able to have pregnancy massage.
-It is best to consult your doctor or midwife before booking to have any massage .
+Also, women with certain health conditions may not be able to have pregnancy massage.

-For treatment costs or to book an appointment, please contact Spire Dunedin Hospital Physiotherapy Department on 0118 955 3413 or email firstname.lastname@example.org.
+For treatment costs and to book an appointment please contact the Spire Dunedin Hospital Physiotherapy Department on 0118 955 3413, or email firstname.lastname@example.org.